scotws/TaliForth2/docs/MANUAL.md

 This version: 18.
 Feb 2018
 Scot W. Stevenson <scot.stevenson@gmail.com>

-(THIS TEXT IS UNDER DEVELOPMENT AND INCOMPLETE, IF NOT DOWNRIGHT WRONG)
+(THIS TEXT IS UNDER DEVELOPMENT.
+SOME PARTS ARE INCOMPLETE, OTHERS DOWNRIGHT WRONG)

 ## Overview